kottans/algorithm_club/task.1.md

 And don't forget to stay in touch with other people in gitter chat

-After you completed this task, please follow to task 2.
+After you completed this task, please proceed to [task 2](/task.2.md).